vapor-community/swiftybeaver-provider/README.md

 Get support via Github Issues, email and our <b><a href="https://slack.swiftybeaver.com">public Slack channel</a></b>.
 <br/><br/>

+## Credits
+This package is developed and maintained by [Gustavo Perdomo](https://github.com/gperdomor) with the collaboration of all vapor community.

 ## License

-SwiftyBeaverProvider is released under the [MIT License](https://github.com/vapor-community/SwiftyBeaverProvider/blob/master/LICENSE).
+SwiftyBeaverProvider is released under the [MIT License](LICENSE).